blundeln/pylens/README.rst

 Author: Nick Blundell (http://www.nickblundell.org.uk)

-This started of as an attempt to implement the extremely useful idea of lenses (bi-directional parsers) within the context of object serialisation, with the aim of simplifying lens definition and creating intuitive abstractions of data in flat file formats (e.g. UNIX configuration files) within a native scripting
+This started off as an attempt to implement the extremely useful idea of lenses (bi-directional parsers) within the context of object serialisation, with the aim of simplifying lens definition and creating intuitive abstractions of data in flat file formats (e.g. UNIX configuration files) within a native scripting